 So why this distinction.
 And not use the atmel/microchip name?
 The answer is simple.

-In fact these are all AVR chips but the design differs.
+In fact these are all AVR chips but the core differs.
 As a user you do not need to care much.
 You can use the processors as usual.